The Power of Mindfulness in Addiction Recovery

 Mindfulness in addiction recovery can help overcome cravings

-Practicing mindfulness in recovery can also help us to realise that emotions are not facts, and thoughts are not facts.
+Practising mindfulness in recovery can also help us to realise that emotions are not facts, and thoughts are not facts.

-This can result in greater emotional awareness and self regulation, which can thereby help to deal with the daily stressors of life in a calm and nonjudgmental manner.
+This can result in greater emotional awareness and self-regulation, which can thereby help to deal with the daily stressors of life in a calm and nonjudgmental manner.

 The Benefits of Mindfulness in Recovery